 - A school district ignores parent complaints of a teacher’s inappropriate behavior toward children and the teacher sexually assaults a child;

 - A Los Angeles hospital fails to implement appropriate evacuation protocols and during an earthquake, and a patient is critically injured in a slip and fall accident, or

 - A restaurant that fails to mandate that its food handlers wash their hands after using the restrooms (giving rise to a lawsuit against the restaurant for food poisoning injuries).

-To help you better understand California’s law on negligent hiring, supervision or retention of an employee, our California personal injury lawyers discuss, below:
+To help you better understand the law as to negligent hiring, supervision or retention of an employee, our California personal injury lawyers discuss, below:

 - 1. What are the elements of a negligent hiring, supervision, or retention claim?